dothunguyen/tiny-hrm/README.md

 Sqlite is chosen for the scope of this project.
 A graph database (DGraph) has been tried but failed to store the invalid relationship (managerId is not a valid employeeId)

-# Build
+# Build Docker

-To build the executable from source, you will need to install Go first Please follow this [document](https://golang.org/doc/install)for Go installation

-check out this project to your `$GOPATH`, change working directory to the project directory and run
+You will need docker for building and run

 ```
-bash build.sh
+docker build -t tiny-hrm .
 ```

 # Run

 ```
-bash run.sh
+docker run -it -p 3000:3000 tiny-hrm
 ```

 # Test